Matt Jones (wide receiver): Professional career

-2005 NFL Draft

 Jacksonville Jaguars

-Jones, a college quarterback, was selected by the Jacksonville Jaguars as a wide receiver in the first round (21st overall) of the 2005 NFL Draft.
+Jones, a college quarterback, was selected by the Jacksonville Jaguars as a wide receiver in the first round (21st overall) of the 2005 NFL draft.
 This move surprised some draft experts who thought it was a risky selection as Jones had not been a full-time wide receiver at any prior point in his career.

 As a rookie, Jones finished 2005 with 36 receptions for 432 yards and five touchdowns.
 He then finished 2006 with 41 receptions for 643 yards and four touchdowns.
 In 2007, he saw his production drop.
 At the beginning of the season, he pledged to not shave his beard until he scored a touchdown.
 His streak of end zone shutouts ended in Week 8 against the Tampa Bay Buccaneers.
 He finished the 2007 regular season with 24 receptions for 317 yards and was tied for second on the team with four touchdown catches.
 In 2008, he had 65 catches for 761 yards in 12 games before being suspended for three games by the NFL on October 20, 2008, for violation of the league's substance abuse policy.
 He has not played in a regular-season NFL game since.

 On March 16, 2009, Jones was released from the Jacksonville Jaguars following substance abuse-related arrests.